-Monday's meeting included some topics I still have to write about, but there was one I missed until I read Max Pizzaro's report.
+Monday's meeting included some topics I still have to write about, but there was one I missed until I read Max Pizarro's report.

 Campbell, a 2013 Republican candidate for a District 22 Assembly seat and a 2015 independent candidate for the Plainfield Second Ward City Council seat, is the scion of "kingmaker" John Campbell and former school board ruler Wilma Campbell.
 He is managing the campaign of Democrat Rev. Tracey Brown, former PMUA commissioner and most recently the Citywide at-large City Council representative, a seat she lost to current Council President Rebecca Williams.

 Stroud guided Mayor Adrian O. Mapp's success in 2013 and is apparently the manager for Mapp's current re-election bid.
 His LinkedIn page notes involvement in Somerset County and Congressional campaigns.
 His consultancy's title is "Dude I'm Right Here, LLC."
 As Pizarro's article notes, Mapp has the Democratic line for mayor, thanks to Assemblyman Jerry Green, who is the Union County Democratic Party chairman.